List of cricetines: Conventions

 The author citation for the species or genus is given after the scientific name; parentheses around the author citation indicate that this was not the original taxonomic placement.
 Conservation status codes listed follow the International Union for Conservation of Nature (IUCN) Red List of Threatened Species.
 Range maps are provided wherever possible; if a range map is not available, a description of the cricetine's range is provided.
 Ranges are based on the IUCN Red List for that species unless otherwise noted.

 Classification

-Cricetinae is a subfamily of the rodent family Cricetidae consisting of eighteen extant species in seven genera.
-These genera range in size from one to six species.
+Cricetinae is a subfamily of the rodent family Cricetidae consisting of eighteen extant species in nine genera.
+These genera range in size from one to four species.
 This does not include hybrid species or extinct prehistoric species.